 Like all TP-Link Deco sets, the XE75 requires a login account and is app-operated.

 But other than that, the setup process proved smooth in my trial.
-The app’s setup wizard covered all necessary steps in great detail, and I got the system up and running within less than 10 minutes without a hitch.
+The app's setup wizard covered all the necessary steps in great detail, and I got the system up and running within less than 10 minutes without a hitch.

 If you’ve used a mobile app before and can pay some attention, you’ll likely also find this a walk in the park.